Am I ready to apply?

 - Personnel information (criminal history/final fitness determinations, I-9 forms, Mandatory Abuse Reporting training, CPR/First Aid training)

 The application process for Medicaid Agency Certification is coordinated by the I/DD Licensing Unit with pieces conducted by several different offices.
-The length of time to complete the process is dependent on the completeness of the initial application/supplemental materials and the response time of the applicant to any request for updated or additional information.
-The average amount of time required is 90 days but can take longer dependent on information provided and applicant follow-up response.
+The length of time to complete the process depends on the completeness of the initial application and supplemental materials, and how quickly the applicant responds to any requests for updated or additional information.
+The average time required is 90 days, but the process can take longer.

-- Once review of your application has begun, you will be contacted regarding any follow-up questions or additional material required.
+- Once review of your application begins, you will be contacted about any follow-up questions or additional material required.

 - Once requirements for the Medicaid Agency Certification have been met, walk-through inspections will be conducted for any 24-hour licensure requested.
 Any noted corrections must be completed prior to licensure.

-- Medicaid Agency Certification and any applicable licenses will be issued with a copy to the provider as well as the local Community Developmental Disability Program.
+- Medicaid Agency Certification and any applicable licenses will be issued with a copy to the provider as well as the local CDDP.
 I/DD Licensing will also notify the eXPRS payment system.

 What happens after I become a provider and begin serving individuals?

-We will also automatically notify the eXPRS payment system.
-At that point, you have completed the initial certification/licensure process with I/DD Licensing and the Office of Licensing and Regulatory Oversight.
-Your main contacts for payment and referrals will be the local Community Developmental Disabilities Program and the State Office of Developmental Disabilities Services eXPRS team.
+We will automatically notify the eXPRS payment system.
+At that point, you have completed the initial certification/licensure process with I/DD Licensing.
+Your main contacts for payment and referrals will be the local CDDP and the ODDS eXPRS team.

-NOTE: You are not authorized to provide services to individuals until you have completed the applicable Provider Enrollment Agreement with the Office of Developmental Disabilities Services (ODDS).
+Note: You are not authorized to provide services to individuals until you have completed the applicable Provider Enrollment Agreement with ODDS.
 After you receive certification, the ODDS Contract Unit will contact you directly.

-As a Medicaid Certified Agency, certified or licensed provider, you are required:
+As a Medicaid Certified Agency, certified or licensed provider, you are required to:

-- To maintain in continual compliance with all applicable Oregon Administrative Rules, policies and procedures.
+- Maintain continual compliance with all applicable Oregon Administrative Rules (OARs), policies and procedures.

-- Keep updated on Oregon Administrative Rule, policy and procedure changes and required trainings.
+- Keep up-to-date on OARs, policies and procedure changes and required trainings.

 - Respond in a complete and timely manner to Plan of Improvement requirements.

-- Notify the I/DD Licensing Unit, Office of Licensing and Regulatory Oversight (OLRO) of changes in key personnel, mailing and contact information for your agency as well as geographic locations and individual home sites.
+- Notify the I/DD Licensing Unit of changes in key personnel, mailing and contact information for your agency as well as geographic locations and individual home sites.